 A non-provisional patent may or may not result in the grant of a patent depending upon the outcome of an examination by the patent office examiner.

 Written specifications on Patent Filing

-The application must include a written specification for both provisional and non-provisional utility patent applications.
-Usually divided into the following sections.
+The application for patent protection must include a written specification for both provisional and non-provisional utility patent applications.
+It is usually divided into the following sections.